RustyRoboticsBV/TilesetBuilder/README.md

 - When importing as a tileset, its terrain (autotiling) will automatically be set up.
 - When importing as a texture, you must create the actual tileset resource yourself, but you get more control over its properties.

+### Standard Tiles
-This image shows you which tile each filename will map to:
+This image shows you which tile each filename maps to:
 ![The tiles of a 47-tile blob tileset, and their identifiers.](TilesetReference.png)

 For example, the file `archive.zip/NOOK_TR.png` would be used as the top-right outer corner tile.

 As stated before, missing tiles will be automatically generated.
 See `Documentation/TileGeneration.md` for more details about the generation process.

+### User-Defined Tiles
+You can add custom tiles by adding images with filenames that are not in the image above.
+These tiles are placed below the standard tileset area.
+For example, if you want to add slopes to your tileset you can do so in this way.

 ## Planned Features
-- Adding the option for user-defined, non-standard tiles.
 - Adding the option for tile variants.

 ## Known Issues